janengosopo/Sales-Dashboard/README.md

 ## Caveats and Assumptions

 - Budget allocation at sub-category level is estimated from historical revenue share, not actual targets
-- Margin thresholds (4%, 7%, 10%) are illustrative; align with finance-defined targets for operational use
+- Margin thresholds (4%, 7%, 10%) are illustrative; it should be aligned with finance-defined targets for operational use
 - No pipeline or forecast data included; analysis is based on historical performance only
 - Dataset is based on the Superstore sample and used for demonstration purposes